 There's no better way to sour a kid on swimming than with water in their eyes.
 These AquaSphere goggles are easy to adjust, stay securely on a child’s head, and feature wider eye sockets than other pairs on the market, which leads to fewer leaks and less fiddling.
 They're made with a wraparound curved clear lens, and a silicone skirt for 180 degree visibility.

-These rubber, full-foot pocket fins are a good teaching tool because they give kids more power in their legs, thus allowing them to focus attention on proper arm motion.
+Fins are a good teaching tool because they give kids more power in their legs, thus allowing them to focus attention on proper arm motion.
 Not only that, but kids can travel further using less energy and won't get tired out as quickly.
-These fins come in various kids, to fit all kiddie feet.
+These fins come in various fits, to suit all kiddie feet.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.